alpdias/instagram-bot/README.md

 <strong>Notes:</strong>

+* If there is an error when running the script, before opening an 'Issues' run the script <strong>'botError.py'</strong> to check the error more specifically and thus facilitate the resolution of your problem.

 * The execution time of the 'comments' function will vary between 6 to 7 minutes, due to the instagram policy on the same functions that are executed repeatedly, the other functions are executed according to the 'delay' entry;

 * When executing the function to see 'stories', if the first item is a 'live' it will not be executed and will present an error (working on that part);